Is Depression Considered A Disease? Understanding The Facts

 Social support: Building and maintaining solid relationships with family and friends can provide a sense of connection and may also be a valuable source of support during difficult times.

 These self-care strategies can be used as a part of a comprehensive treatment plan for depression, along with online therapy or medication.
-They can also be beneficial for people experiencing other mental health conditions such as bipolar disorder.
+They can also be beneficial for people experiencing other mental health conditions, such as bipolar disorder, seasonal affective disorder, or another mood disorder.

 How can online therapy support those experiencing depression?

 Online therapy can provide a greater means of entry to mental health professionals and resources for those experiencing depression.
-This form of therapy can be held conveniently from home or another safe location, quickly connecting the person living with depression to resources that might help.
+This form of therapy can be held conveniently from home or another safe location, quickly connecting people with depression to resources that might help.
 This can make support a more attainable goal for those who may experience difficulty leaving the bed.

 The efficacy of online therapy for treating depression

-Many clinical sources agree that online therapy can be an effective means of addressing depression in some.
+Many clinical sources agree that online therapy can be an effective means of addressing major depression (major depressive disorder), other types of depression, bipolar disorder, and anxiety disorders.
 A study published in 2012 in Behavior Research & Therapy explored the efficacy of online therapy for the treatment of depression.

 Getty